 The Loire Valley is famous for its rolling hills, magnificent castles, and above all else its delectable wines.
 Earning a reputation as ‘the garden of France’, the area’s unusual climate allows all manner of vegetation, grape varieties and wildlife to thrive.

 This makes it one of the several destinations perfect for a French holiday, particularly during the warm summer months when you can be very active.
-Holiday operators have been quick to capitalise on this love for all things Loire, offering everything from walking tours by Belle France to camping at a range of luxury sites.
+Holiday operators have been quick to capitalise on this love for all things Loire, offering everything from walking tours to camping at a range of luxury sites.

 With several grape varieties that are known for flourishing in the area, there’s plenty to sample on a tour of the region’s vineyards.
 As for days when you fancy something with a little lower alcohol content, there is a lot to explore in the way of sightseeing.
 From those famous châteaux to caves and markets, there are diversions aplenty for life in the Loire.
 Just remember: enjoy responsibly!